 Money-saving tips anyone can do when traveling

-Now that you know some simple ways to save money on food and pre-travel, let’s talk about ways that anyone can save money when traveling!
+Now that you know some simple ways to save money on food and pre-travel, let’s talk about ways that anyone can save money when actually traveling!

 - Research where you’re traveling before you get there and find out deals for the local art museums, shops, etc.